safia-habib/CloudFormation/README.md

 5. Initial Email: The email address for admin, all Dynatrace Managed Events are sent to this email
 6. Password: The password for the internal admin account which is created

+**However just note that the Public Key is currently hard coded in the script to USEAST1.
+You will have to change this before deployment or the deployment will fail**

 Once all the parameters are input the Master node of the Dynatrace Managed cluster is created and joined to Dynatrace Mission Control

 **This template also outputs the following parameters:**